cankromo/LAS/README.md

 ## Acknowledgements

-This project was made possible thanks to the hard work and dedication of my friend [Can Kankılıç](https://github.com/cankromo).
+This project was made possible thanks to the hard work and dedication of my friend [Ahmet Yusuf Demir](https://github.com/ahmetdem).
 Thank you for your contributions and for making this project a reality!